-313 supercell simulation.
-In the present study, the material circuits are formed by individual parcels 314 whose trajectories are integrated backward in time using the fourth-order Runge-Kutta method (as 315 in R16) using a 0.5 s integration time step (via temporal interpolation of model output wind fields, 316 which are available every 2 s).
-When a material circuit is initialized, parcels are placed along the 317 circuit approximately 19 m apart.
-The initial circuits are circular and contained within a horizontal 318 plane.
-During backward integration of the trajectories, at each time step, the three-dimensional 319 distance between each pair of adjacent parcels is checked.
-If this distance exceeds 25 m, a new 320 parcel is initialized at the midpoint of the line segment joining the two parcels.
-As such, the number 321 of parcels comprising the circuit can increase during integration as needed.
-This technique of 322 parcel addition for circuit analysis was also employed by Markowski and Richardson (2014); its 323 purpose is to ensure that the circuit is properly sampled along its entire extent, avoiding the 324 development of large gaps between parcels on the circuit.
+To clarify the physical processes contributing to vertical vorticity in the low-level mesocyclone, material circuits are initialized within horizontal planes at various heights; the circuits are constructed such that they closely enclose the mesocyclone at various times.
+Rotunno and Klemp (1985) first employed material circuits to analyze mesocyclone dynamics within a supercell simulation.
+In the present study, the material circuits are formed by individual parcels whose trajectories are integrated backward in time using the fourth-order Runge-Kutta method (as in R16) using a 0.5-s integration time step (via temporal interpolation of model output wind fields, which are available every 2s).
+When a material circuit is initialized, parcels are placed along the circuit approximately 19m apart.
+The initial circuits are circular and contained within a horizontal plane.
+During backward integration of the trajectories, at each time step, the three-dimensional distance between each pair of adjacent parcels is checked.
+If this distance exceeds 25 m, a new parcel is initialized at the midpoint of the line segment joining the two parcels.
+As such, the number of parcels comprising the circuit can increase during integration as needed.
+This technique of parcel addition for circuit analysis was also employed by Markowski and Richardson (2014); its purpose is to ensure that the circuit is properly sampled along its entire extent, avoiding the development of large gaps between parcels on the circuit.

-325 The circulation about a material circuit is defined as:
+The circulation about a material circuit is defined as

-$$C = \oint \boldsymbol{v} \cdot d\boldsymbol{l} \tag{1}$$
+$$C = \oint \mathbf{v} \cdot d\mathbf{l},\tag{1}$$

-where \boldsymbol{v} is the velocity vector and $d\boldsymbol{l}$ is a segment of circuit (directed counterclockwise).
-Kelvin's Circulation Theorem states that in the barotropic limit and with conservative body forces, circulation is a conserved quantity for a material circuit.
-In other words, only baroclinity or nonconservative body forces (such as viscous effects) can modify the value of circulation as a circuit evolves over time.
-In our case, the prognostic equation for circulation can be written as:
+where $\mathbf{v}$ is the velocity vector and $d\mathbf{l}$ is a segment of circuit (directed counterclockwise).
+Kelvin's circulation theorem states that in the barotropic limit and with conservative body forces, circulation is a conserved